Naomi Wallace: Biography

+Activism

-In the mid-2000s, Wallace was briefly detained by Homeland Security after defying the ban on travel to Cuba.
+In the mid-2000s, Wallace was briefly detained by the United States Department of Homeland Security after defying the ban on travel to Cuba.

 In August 2016, Wallace was one of the Freedom Riders with the Women's Boat to Gaza.

+She has also worked with women in the criminal justice system, and is a member of Showing up for Racial Justice.

-Wallace is a supporter of the B.D.S. movement and Jewish Voices for Peace.
+Wallace is a member of Jewish Voice for Peace.

 Publications

 Wallace's plays are published in the U.S. by Broadway Play Publishing Inc., Theatre Communications Group, Faber and Faber in the UK, and éditions Théâtrales in France.
-Wallace's work has been produced in the United States, United Kingdom, Europe, and the Middle East.
+Wallace's work has been produced in the United States, the United Kingdom, Europe, and the Middle East.

 Awards

-Wallace's work has received the Susan Smith Blackburn Prize (twice), the Joseph Kesselring Prize, the Fellowship of Southern Writers Drama Award, and an Obie Award.
+Wallace's work has received the Susan Smith Blackburn Prize twice, the Joseph Kesselring Prize, the Fellowship of Southern Writers Drama Award, and an Obie Award.
 She is also a recipient of the MacArthur Fellowship, and a National Endowment for the Arts development grant.

 In 2009, One Flea Spare was incorporated into the permanent répertoire of the French National Theatre, the Comédie-Française, and produced there in 2012.
-Wallace is the only living American playwright to enter the répertoire.
 Only two American playwrights have ever been added to La Comédie's repertoire in 300 years: the other being Tennessee Williams.
 The play was translated into French by Dominique Hollier.

 In 2012, Wallace was a recipient of the Horton Foote Prize for most promising new American play.

 In 2013, she was awarded the inaugural Windham–Campbell Literature Prize established at Yale University.